igorjakus/chess/readme.md

    - **MCTS (Monte Carlo Tree Search)**: A decision-making algorithm that uses randomness to explore the most promising moves and simulates game outcomes to choose the best move.
    - **Negamax**: A variant of the Minimax algorithm, optimized for zero-sum games like chess, with alpha-beta pruning.
    - **Random Player**: A simple algorithm that makes random moves.
+   - **Stockfish**: You can play against Stockfish.
+Warning!
+Remember to specify your stockfish path in config!

 2. **Optimization Techniques**
    - Advanced optimization tricks to enhance the performance of the chess engines.